Joe Gelhardt is on way his way back to Wigan Athletic from Leeds United!

 Wigan Today revealed earlier this month Latics had made an approach to Leeds with a view to a short-term return.

-And they are believed to have come up with a financial package acceptable to both player and club to make the deal happen.
+And they are believed to have pushed the boat out to come up with a financial package acceptable to Leeds to make the deal happen.

 Indeed, Latics manager Kolo Toure did little to hose down speculation linking Gelhardt with a sensational return to the DW when asked about the situation.